DrHughHarvey/gpt3_radreports/README.md

 # Introduction

 Radiologists use a specific ontology for describing imaging findings in their reports.
 This language is esoteric and poorly understood by lay readers.
-With the advent of few-shot learning natural language models such as GPT3, it is now possible to train billion paramter networks to convert input text into output text in a stylised fashion, using only a few training examples.
+With the advent of few-shot learning natural language models such as GPT3, it is now possible to train billion parameter networks to convert input text into output text in a stylised fashion, using only a few training examples.

 The aim of this project is to build a simple web interface using the`OpenAI GPT-3 API`where the input prompt can be any clinical radiology report and the resulting output is an understandable lay version.